Lab Contract

 2. FILE STORAGE

 ii.
-One Drive: Files pertaining to individual research projects (shared with people working on the project)
+One Drive: Files pertaining to individual research projects (shared with people working on the project), data sharing, processed data (might benefit other’s analysis)

-See slack channel ‘server’ for detailed instructions on the two servers
+See Teams channel ‘server’ for detailed instructions on the two servers

 i.
-Biweekly backups of raw data are made from sources (2-p computer, Ephys computer, MVX, Confocal) in which data was added during the time period to the respective folder on the server.
+Biweekly backups of raw data are made from sources (2-p computer, MVX, Ephys computer, Confocal) in which data was added during the time period to the respective folder on the server.
 Assignments are scheduled on the Workshop Facilitator Sheet.
+For example, imaging data will be saved into folders on the “data” folder on the MVX or “temporary storage” drive on the 2p computer.
+Everyone should save their data to a folder with their name.
+Depending on the schedule.

 3. LAB COMMUNICATIONS

 a.
-All administrative lab business, workshop/journal club items, important information/opportunities, and useful documents will be shared via the Lab listserv (bioniclab@googlegroups.com) and via Microgsoft Teams (ask to be added) with a backup individual messages on Slack (bioniclab.slack.com via mobile app) with an announcement message in the appropriate channel.
+All administrative lab business, workshop/journal club items, important information/opportunities, and useful documents will be shared via the Lab listserv (bioniclab@googlegroups.com) and via Microsoft Teams (ask to be added) with an announcement message in the appropriate channel.

 b.
 Ordering within the lab is organized via a Google sheet on the Lab Google Drive folder.
 It is each Student’s responsibility to follow the “second-to-last” rule when ordering items (i.e. place order when second-to-last box/package is opened).
 Animal orders must be placed by end-of-day on Tuesday of each week in order to be processed by DLAR for that week.
 Failure to do so will extend the length of time by a week before an animal order is processed.
 Any questions about orders should be directed to the Lab manager.

 d.
 Students are responsible for reserving time for equipment or lab space on the Lab Google calendar.
-If a reservation needs to be canceled the Student must do so with at least a 48 hour advance notice or, in the case of emergency or sudden change in schedule, as soon as possible followed by notification of the Lab via e-mail correspondence.
+If a reservation needs to be canceled the Student must do so with at least a 48 hour advance notice (message lab on Teams).
+In the case of emergency or sudden change in schedule, as soon as possible followed by notification of the Lab via e-mail/TEAMS correspondence.

 BIONIC Analyzer - Processing of data sets